Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Introduction

-As we will see presently, these statistical approaches will have provably high complexity.
-For the bipartite planted clique problem, statistical algorithms that can query expectations of arbitrary functions to within a small tolerance need $n^{\Omega(\log n)}$ queries to detect planted cliques of size $k < n^{\frac{1}{2}-\delta}$ for any $\delta > 0$.
+As we will see presently, these approaches can be easily implemented in our framework and will have provably high complexity.
+For the distributional planted biclique problem, SQ algorithms need $n^{\Omega(\log n)}$ queries to detect planted bicliques of size $k < n^{\frac{1}{2}-\delta}$ for any $\delta > 0$.
 Even stronger exponential bounds apply for the more general problem of detecting planted dense subgraphs of the same size.
-These bounds match the current upper bounds. \eat{ For moment maximization, we derive a general lower bound for the $r$'th moment.
-For $r=3$, we get a superpolynomial lower bound on finding a vector that approximately maximizes the third moment via a reduction from the planted clique problem. } To describe these results precisely and discuss exactly what they mean for the complexity of these problems, we will need to define the notion of statistical algorithms, the complexity measures we use, and our main tool for proving lower bounds, a notion of statistical dimension of a set of distributions.
+These bounds match the known upper bounds.
+To describe these results precisely and discuss exactly what they mean for the complexity of these problems, we will need to define the models of statistical algorithms, the complexity measures we use, and our main tool for proving lower bounds, a notion of statistical dimension of a set of distributions.
 We do this in the next section.
 In Section \ref{sec:stat-dim} we prove our general lower bound results and in Section \ref{sec:strongclique} we estimate the statistical dimension of detecting planted bicliques and dense subgraphs.